sirshend/polygon-testnet-deployer-with-hardhat/README.md

 ```bash
 touch .env
 ```
 Now, we are done with HardHat setup.
-Let's change some files to build the deployer.
+You will find some files and folders have automatically got created by hardhat during the installation process.
+Let's change some of these files to build the deployer.

 ## Buidling the deployer: